musios-app/musios-app.github.io/index.md

 title: musios.app Home
 ---

 **musios.app** is a collection of tools, software, and documentations for music software and DAWs.
 The projects cover home studios and live performance.
 It's all licensed as open source.
 Musios.app is maintained by <a href='https://github.com/andrewjhunt'>Andrew Hunt</a> with the source available through [musios-app](https://github.com/musios-app) on GitHub.
-Got bugs, feedback and contributions... then create an issue in the GitHub project [musios-app](https://github.com/musios-app).
+Got bugs, feedback and contributions, then create an issue in the GitHub project [musios-app](https://github.com/musios-app).

 <h3>Tools & Doc</h3>